99% traveller rating from over 1,000 independent reviews at aito.com

 Drive inland to Sardis, capital of the Kingdom of Lydia, whose last independent ruler was the fabulously wealthy Croesus (560–546 BC); it later became an important Roman city.
 See the impressive remains of the Temple of Artemis, the reconstructed ‘Marble Court’, gymnasium and the 3rd-century AD synagogue, the largest in the ancient world.
 Free time in Izmir (Smyrna in Greek).
 Overnight Izmir.

-Drive via the Temple of Apollo at Claros to Ephesus, the Roman capital of the province of Asia.
+Drive to Ephesus, the Roman capital of the province of Asia.
 The most popular pilgrimage destination in the Greco-Roman world, the city was also key to the development of Christianity.
 Ruined by harbour sedimentation and finally sacked in the 7th century, Ephesus is the most extensively excavated site of the ancient world, and probably the one with the greatest range of standing remains.
 Among the more striking buildings are the Library of Celsus and the theatre, scene of the protest against St Paul described in the New Testament.
-First of three nights in Kușadasi.
+Also see the restored Basilica of St John at the top of Ayasuluk Hill.
+Overnight in Kușadasi.

 Drive into the interior of Anatolia.
 One of the most beautiful classical sites in Turkey, Aphrodisias was the centre of a Roman cult of Aphrodite, whose temple survives.
 An important school for the production of high-quality and widely exported sculpture, there are many fine examples in the museum.
 Among the architectural remains is the largest and most complete stadium to have survived from the ancient world.
 Drive to Antalya for the first of three nights there.